Blosc/caterva-scipy21/caterva_workshop.md

 c
 ```

-As can be seen, these changes also appear in the numpy array.
-That is because the data buffer is shared between the Caterva array and the Numpy array.
-Therefore, having the buffer and array protocols allow Caterva to share data between different libraries with 0 copies.
+As can be seen, the updates also appear in the NumPy array.
+That is because the data buffer is shared between the
+Caterva array and the NumPy array.
+Therefore, having the buffer and array protocols allow Caterva to share data
+between different libraries without copies.

 +++ {"slideshow": {"slide_type": "slide"}}